HTTPArchive/almanac.httparchive.org/src/content/en/2024/fonts.md

 {{ figure_markup(
   image="popular-font-feature-settings-values.png",
   caption="Most popular `font-feature-settings` values.", description="Bar chart showing the most popular `font-feature-settings` values.
-The `kern` feature tag is at 2.6% of desktop and mobile pages, the `liga` feature tag is used on 2.35% of desktop pages and 2.25% of mobile pages, the `tnum` feature tag is used on 0.77% of desktop and 0.67% of mobile pages, the `palt` feature tag is used on 0.66% of desktop pages and 0.6% of mobile pages, the `pnum` feature tag is used on 0.41% of desktop pages and 0.39% of mobile pages, the `lnum` feature tag is used at 0.35% of both mobile and desktop pages, and finally the `calt` feature tag is used at 0.2% of desktop pages and 0.17% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHmcrit1gMzxfZNeFp9LrA4NQSMEh140fapD4CFQ89knpy6LvEKz7VafGaFGlxCAxTdpLZXaVaq8Pg/pubchart?oid=133823749&format=interactive", sheets_gid="666056788", sql_file="development/styles_font_feature_settings.sql"
+The `kern` feature tag is at 2.6% of desktop and mobile pages, the `liga` feature tag is used on 2.3% of desktop pages and 2.2% of mobile pages, the `tnum` feature tag is used on 0.8% of desktop and 0.7% of mobile pages, the `palt` feature tag is used on 0.7% of desktop pages and 0.6% of mobile pages, the `pnum` feature tag is used on 0.41% of desktop pages and 0.39% of mobile pages, the `lnum` feature tag is used at 0.4% of mobile and 0.3% of desktop pages, and finally the `calt` feature tag is used at 0.2% of both desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHmcrit1gMzxfZNeFp9LrA4NQSMEh140fapD4CFQ89knpy6LvEKz7VafGaFGlxCAxTdpLZXaVaq8Pg/pubchart?oid=133823749&format=interactive", sheets_gid="666056788", sql_file="development/styles_font_feature_settings.sql"